Sheffield: Climate

-According to the Köppen classification, Sheffield generally has an oceanic climate (Cfb) like the rest of the United Kingdom.
+According to the Köppen classification, Sheffield has a temperate oceanic climate (Cfb) like the rest of the United Kingdom.
 The uplands of the Pennines to the west can create a cool, gloomy and wet environment, but they also provide shelter from the prevailing westerly winds, casting a "rain shadow" across the area.
-Between 1971 and 2000 Sheffield averaged 831.6 mm of rain per year; December was the wettest month with 86.9 mm and July the driest with 54.5 mm.
-July was also the hottest month, with an average maximum temperature of 21.4 C. The highest temperature ever recorded in the city of Sheffield was 39.4 C, on 19 July 2022.
+Between 1991 and 2020 Sheffield averaged 831.6 mm of rain per year; December was the wettest month with 86.9 mm and May the driest with 54.5 mm.
+July was the hottest month, with an average maximum temperature of 21.4 C. The highest temperature ever recorded in the city of Sheffield was 39.4 C, on 19 July 2022.
 The average minimum temperature in January and February was 2.2 C, though the lowest temperatures recorded in these months can be between -10 and -15 C, although since 1960, the temperature has never fallen below -9.2 C, suggesting that urbanisation around the Weston Park site during the second half of the 20th century may prevent temperatures below -10 C occurring.

 The coldest temperature to be recorded was -8.2 C in 2010.
 (Note: The official Weston Park Weather Station statistics, which can also be viewed at Sheffield Central Library, has the temperature at -8.7 C, recorded on 20 December, and states that to be the lowest December temperature since 1981.)
 The coldest temperature ever recorded in the city of Sheffield at Weston Park, since records began in 1882, is -14.6 C, registered in February 1895.
 The lowest daytime maximum temperature in the city since records began is -5.6 C, also recorded in February 1895.
 More recently, -4.4 C was recorded as a daytime maximum at Weston Park, on 20 December 2010 (from the Weston Park Weather Station statistics, which also can be viewed at Sheffield Central Library.)
 On average, through the winter months of December to March, there are 67 days during which ground frost occurs.

 The Weston Park Weather station, established in 1882, is one of the longest running weather stations in the United Kingdom.
 It has recorded weather for more than 125 years, and a 2008 report showed that the climate of Sheffield is warming faster than it has at any time during this period, with 1990 and 2006 being the hottest years on record.
 In collaboration with the Stockholm Environment Institute, Sheffield developed a carbon footprint (based on 2004–05 consumption figures) of 5,798,361 tonnes per year.
 This compares to the UK's total carbon footprint of 698,568,010 tonnes per year.
 The factors with the greatest impact are housing (34%), transport (25%), consumer (11%), private services (9%), public services (8%), food (8%) and capital investment (5%).
 Sheffield City Council has signed up to the 10:10 campaign.